mbfleming123/console-practice/03-arrays-and-objects.md

    `console.log(threeMoreNumbers)`

-   Use a single method to combine these arrays into a single array.

-   Then use another method to generate the order: `1, 2, 3, 4, 5, 6`.
+   Use a single method to combine these arrays into a single array and to produce the order: `1, 2, 3, 4, 5, 6`.

 ### More Objects